kmakiela/xml-to-json-parser/README.md

 Notes
 -----
 ### Usage
-Requires file named input.xml in root directory
+- Requires file named input.xml in root directory
+- The output file named output.json will be in root directory
+- To run, type in bash:
 ```
 python3 main.py
 ```
-The output file named output.json is in root directory

 ### Python version
 Written in Python 3.5